- Supply Points – Coca-Cola subsidiaries that

 to put forward any strong arguments to challenge the IRS position.

-- "Intra-company profit shift" test - IRS compared profitability (return on assets - ROA) of Coca-Cola Supply Points with broad market data, as well as with ROA of the Coca-Cola group as a whole.
-Obviously, ROA of Supply Points was extreme.
+- "Intra-company profit shift" test - IRS (and tax court) compared profitability (return on assets - ROA) of Coca-Cola Supply Points with broad market data, as well as with ROA of the Coca-Cola group as a whole.
+Obviously, ROA of Supply Points was extreme and the residual profit allocation was not in line with economic returns.
 This test will not serve as a transfer pricing analysis but can be used as a risk assessment tool by other taxpayers (and/or tax administrations).

 There were several other interesting discussion points, and therefore we recommend reading the original case decision in full.

-What did you like in this case?
+What did you like in this transfer pricing litigation case?
 Share it with us using contact details below.